-the saigon regime at the central-government level, the beginning being the drafting of a constitution and the re-birth of a popularly-elected executive and legislative brac branches of government which would provide a legal and representative basis not simply for the government a but also possibly for the American presi presence in South Vietnem.
+Concurrently, political attempts are in the offing to strongthen the seigen regime at the central-government level, the beginning being the drafting of a constitution and the re-birth of a popularly-elected executive and legislative brace branches of government which would provide a legal and representative basis not simply for the government a but also possibly for the American presi presence in South Vietnam.
 This process at the central government level is not considered a solution to Vietnam's political problems, but is simply the first of a long, painstaking series of steps necessary to build a cohesive body politic on the non-Communist side within the South, political sources report.

-some Western political sources believe that it is already too late to re-knit a political non-Communist political fabric strong enough to withstand the ever-expanding Communist subversion of the cities, the government, the police, schools and nationalist political and social organizations.
+some Western political sources believe that it is already too late to re-knit a peri non-Communist political fabric strong enough to withstand the ever-expanding Communist subversion of the cities, the government, the police, schools and nationalist political and social organizations.

-"The question is not whether the Communists think they can win south Vietnam politically," one high-ranking Western source explained.
+"The question is not whether the Communists think they can win south Vietnem politically," one high-ranking Western source explained.
 "The question is whether they believe they have already won it.
 Maybe they have."